 Three Other Popular Pork Cuts

-Mastery lists three other cuts: the first being shoulder butt or Boston butt-palette-another combination of fat and lean.
-It states that in the U.S., we also have a picnic shoulder or shoulder arm, of which there is no French equivalent; this is lean meat.
+Mastering the Art of French Cooking lists three other cuts: the first being shoulder butt or Boston butt-palette-another combination of fat and lean.
+Child states that in the U.S., we also have a picnic shoulder or shoulder arm, of which there is no French equivalent; this is lean meat.
 Finally, there is the fresh ham-jambon frais-which is lean meat that can be bought whole, or in part, and boned, or not.
 3

 Various Bacons Taken from Two Primal Cuts of Pork